Efraín Ruales: Television

 In 2005, Ruales was part of the Ecuavisa series, Pura Boca, and the telenovela Amores que matan.
 In 2007, he played Benjamin in Solteros sin commitment.
 In 2008, Ruales and his band Equilivre released the video clip "Cuéntame", with the album Together with you.
 This album consisted of ten songs played on the telenovela El Secreto de Toño Palomino, in which Ruales was cast as the baker Juan.
 He also played Wacho in the telenovela The successful Lcdo.
 Cardoso.
 In 2009, Ruales was part of the cast on the comic program La Panadería, and in 2011 with La Panadería 2, where he played characters like Dr. Malbaso, El Mijín, Prof. Cachimundo, Sondepueta, El Taita and Lorenzo.

 In 2010, he played detective César Muñoz in the TC Televisión soap opera Fanatikda.
 In 2011, he played Santiago in the comedy series Condominio.
 Later, he replaced Richard Baker as a presenter on the program De casa en casa.
 Subsequently, in April 2012, he joined En Contacto with a segment of comedic skits, interpreting his characters from La Panadería, and in May served as presenter after Roberto Angelelli's departure.
 In 2012, he played Lorenzo.
 On 20 May 2013, he joined the comic series ¡Así Pasa! as Eduardo Bayas, head of a funeral home.
 He also played the characters of El Taita, El Poeta and Lorenzo, whom he previously played in La panadería 2 and En Contacto.
 In that same year he played the role of Alberto "Beto" in the series Veto al feo, a production based on the Colombian telenovela Yo soy Betty, la fea (English: Ugly Betty).

-Murder
+Death

-Ruales was murdered on January 27, 2021, at the age of 36, after being shot in his car while leaving a gym in Guayaquil.
-A few hours after the event, messages from fans and followers appeared on social networks speculating that he should be called to testify before the Prosecutor's Office on the day of his murder for alleged involvement in the case of Daniel Salcedo and the family of former president Abdalá Bucaram Ortiz, accused due to mismanagement of the health crisis and other crimes, however the Prosecutor's Office flatly denied said speculations, stating that Ruales was never linked to this case, much less should he be summoned to provide any statement.
+Ruales died on 27 January 2021, at the age of 36, after being shot in his car while leaving a gym in Guayaquil.
+He was shot four times from another moving vehicle, a target that had been described as difficult to hit without prior training.
+Robbery was not a motive.
+The assailant's vehicle was later found abandoned and burned.

+A few hours after the event, messages from fans and followers appeared on social networks speculating that he was to be called to testify before the Prosecutor's Office on the day of his murder in the corruption trial of Daniel Salcedo and the family of former president Abdalá Bucaram Ortiz.
+These accusations were denied by the Prosecutor's office, stating Ruales was never linked to this case, much less should he be summoned to provide any statement.

+Ruales was buried in Parque de la Paz cemetery, in La Aurora, Guayaquil.